pburtchaell/redux-promise-middleware/.github/CONTRIBUTING.md

 ## Getting Started

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install`, or, if you use Yarn: `yarn`
 3. Run tests: `npm test`
 4. Run example: `npm start`